nubskr/persisto/readme.md

 we can add some sort of versioning to `processed` files so that if due to application crash, the old processed file remains even after a snapshot was created, we ignore it

 ignore infinite log growth issue for now

+need folder_path for the project intergrating persisto

+keep all files by creating a directory in that folder `.persisto` and the names of files would just be the names of variables

+persisto maintains some internal use KV pairs for its working, the internal keys have `_` as prefix

+the below stuff ignores WAL as it is internally managed

+## internal implementation of KV store:

+two files: main and index

+- have an in memory key index pair
+- append whatever write operation comes to main and append the updated {key,new_offset} in an index file
+- update in memory index

+startup step:
+    - populate in memory index by looking at index file , if no index file then read whole main

+## internal implementation of queue:

+files: main , one KV pair

+- append whatever thing in main
+- an read_offset KV pair which keeps track of last thing consumed

+- to consume an entry from queue, read the entry and update the read_offset

+ENSURE ALL YOUR STRUCTS YOU WANNA USE ARE REGISTERED WITH GOB SOMEWHERE LIKE THIS: `gob.Register(stupidStruct{})`